gloriango/ComplimentDiscordBot/README.md

 to get compliments: npm install grantcodes/complimenter

-For now this will automatically send a compliment if you type !compliment or !complimentMe
+For now this will automatically send a compliment if you type !compliment
     if someone is mentioned, it will compliment that person and say that the typer complimeneted the mentioned person eg me: !compliment @you
     bot: @me wants to tell @you "compliment"

     if no one is mentioned, it will compliment the author of the message

+    if the message is a negative message (as measured by vader.SentimentIntensityAnalyzer) it will give the user a message - without consent
+    *NOTE* sentient analysis is analyinsg text and categorising it as "bad, neutral or good"